On Solving Cubic-Quartic Nonlinear Schr\"odinger Equation in a Cnoidal Trap

-The dynamics of Bose-Einstein condensate (BEC) is quite successfully captured via mean-field formalism developed by Gross and Pitaevskii and therefore NLSE associated with BEC dynamics is known as Gross-Piatevskii (GP) equation \cite{gross,pitae}.
-Since the first successful realization of the atomic BEC, numerous works on this unique quantum state have taken place \cite{stringari1999,stringari2008,bloch} which has widened our understanding in manifold.
-Very recently, a group of experimentalists have observed the formation of liquid droplet like state in a BEC mixture \cite{cabrera1}.
+The dynamics of Bose-Einstein condensate (BEC) is quite successfully captured via mean-field formalism developed by Gross and Pitaevskii and therefore the nonlinear Schr\"odinger equation (NLSE) associated with BEC dynamics is known as Gross-Pitaevskii (GP) equation \cite{gross,pitae}.
+Since the first successful realization of the atomic BEC, numerous works in this unique quantum state have taken place \cite{stringari1999,stringari2008,bloch} which has widened our understanding about this intriguing phase of matter.

+Very recently, a group of experimentalists has observed the formation of liquid droplet like state in a BEC mixture \cite{cabrera1}.
 This is quite surprising as the prevailing conception of the liquid state is highly influenced by the theory of van der Waals.
-It asseverate that the liquid state arises when density is quite high due to an equilibrium between attractive inter-atomic forces and short-range repulsion.
+It asseverates that the liquid state arises when density is quite high due to an equilibrium between attractive inter-atomic forces and short-range repulsion.
 However, these newly emerged droplets in ultra-cold and extremely dilute atomic gases do not explicitly follow the usual van der Waals predicted perception \cite{barbut2}.
-This liquid like state is purely manifestation of the quantum fluctuations \cite{barbut1,barbut3}.
-These droplets are small clusters of atoms self-bound by the interplay of attractive and repulsive forces.
-The origin of the attractive force can be modeled in the purview of standard mean-field theory whereas the repulsive force originates from the beyond mean-field correction \cite{sala1}.
-The underlying theory relies on the Lee-Huang-Yang's (LHY) correction \cite{lee} to the mean-field Gross-Pitaevskii (GP) equation \cite{gross,pitae} which is discussed in great detail in Ref.~\cite{sala2}.
+This liquid like state is purely a manifestation of the quantum fluctuations \cite{barbut1,barbut3}.
+These droplets are small clusters of atoms, self-bound by the interplay of attractive and repulsive forces.
+The origin of the attractive force can be modeled in the purview of standard mean-field theory whereas the repulsive force originates from the beyond mean-field correction \cite{sala1,arlt}.
+The underlying theory relies on the Lee-Huang-Yang's (LHY) correction \cite{lee} to the mean-field GP equation.